Flotchet/Wikipedia_Scraper/README.md

 ## Current state

-Currently in the To go further part
+Currently in the To go further part and making the code reusable in other projects

 ## prerequise